gem/earthquake-scenarios/README.md

 ### Which version am I seeing?
 How to change the version?

 By default, you will see the files in the repository in the `main` branch.
 Each version of the model that is released can be accessed is marked with a `tag`.
-By changing the tag version at the top of the repository, you can change see the files for a given version.
+By changing the tag version at the top of the repository, you can change the files for a given version.

 Note that the `main` branch could contain the work-in-progress of the next version of the model.